A theology of grip.

 Grace is not God standing outside our locked ward shouting instructions to us through the glass.

 He enters.
 He enters the psych ward of our human delusion.
-He does not wait for us to become sane before He moves toward us.
+He does not wait for us to regain sanity before coming close.
 He does not keep a respectable distance.
-He does not write a prescription for grace and hope that we’re better in the morning.
-He does not lob spiritual advice down the hallway in our general direction, hoping that we’d respond somehow.
+He does not write a prescription for grace.
+He does not lob spiritual advice down the hallway in our general direction, hoping that we’d respond.

-Rather, He steps inside our delusion.
-He steps inside our darkness.
-He meets us exactly where it is we are.
-And there He binds Himself to us and heals us.
+Instead, He steps right into our delusion, into our darkness.
+He meets us exactly where we are.
+There, He binds Himself to us and begins to heal.

 This is the heart of Incarnation.
 This is grace made tangible.
 God in Christ does not descend into the “nice parts” of human life.
 He descends into the actual human condition: our disease, our alienation, our twisted wills.
 And heals us from the inside out.
 His covenant—His love—doesn’t remain an external arrangement; it becomes a living reality in the flesh of Jesus Christ.

-And here is one of the most scandalous parts: God not only gives us this gift; He also provides the means by which we receive it.
-Why does he do that?
+Here is the scandal: God not only gives us this gift, He also provides the means by which we receive it.
+Why?
 Because we are far too compromised to understand it and far too compromised to respond to God with a pure heart to receive it.
 Our brokenness is so thorough that we don’t even have the capacity in ourselves to understand or receive what He’s offered.

-So God provided a covenanted way for us to both understand and to respond.
+So God provided a way for us to both understand and to respond.
 In the Old Testament, it was through the tabernacle, the priesthood, the sacrifices.
-It was a God-made means of approach for frail people.
-But it was only ever an outline, a shadow, an adumbration of the real thing that was coming.
+It was a God-made means of approach for frail people to approach Him.
+But it was only ever an outline, a shadow, a hint of the real thing that was coming.
 It was how we would come to understand the real thing that was coming.

 The real thing was Jesus Christ.
 In Jesus Christ, God fulfilled the Old Testament covenant from both sides.
 From the Godward side: God gave Himself to us in Jesus Christ.
 From the human side: Jesus offered the faithful human response of trust, obedience, worship, and love back to the Father, all on our behalf (because we never really had the capacity to do it on our own).

-So, our response was taken into His response.
-This means our worship, our prayers, our stumbling faith, our fractured attention—all of it—is never us manufacturing something impressive for God.
+So, our response—all of it—is swept up into His response.
+This means our worship, our prayers, our stumbling faith, our fractured attention, is never us manufacturing something for God.
 We can’t.
 We never could.
-Instead, it is participation.
-We participate in what Christ is already doing for us.
+Instead, we participate in what Christ is already doing.
 Our faltering “yes” is gathered into Christ’s perfect “Yes.”
 Our faltering prayers are gathered into Christ’s perfect prayer.
 Our faltering obedience is gathered into Christ’s perfect obedience.
 Our faltering worship is gathered into Christ’s perfect worship.

 Blessing is communion.

-Now, let’s bring Jacob back into view.
-Notice: God does not draw Jacob into holiness by a magic touch while Jacob sleeps.
-We love that fantasy—to pray ourselves to sleep and wake up whole, wake up different, wake up “fixed.”
+Let’s return to Jacob.
+Notice: God does not make Jacob holy with a magic touch while he sleeps.
+We love that fantasy—the idea that we could pray ourselves to sleep and wake up whole, wake up different, wake up “fixed.”

 Instead, God accommodates Himself to our frailty.
 He enters our mess, whatever that mess might be.
-And when He does, the transformation is a painful, disruptive wrestling match.
-It’s an agonizing struggle that God engages in with us.
-Not because He is cruel.
-Because He is faithful.
+And when He does, the transformation comes as a painful, disruptive wrestling match—an agonizing struggle God enters with us.
+Not because He is cruel, but because He is faithful.
 Because He refuses to let your autonomy be the final form of your humanity.
-He comes into our mess and wrestles with our autonomy.
+He comes into our mess and wrestles it down.

 If we don’t get this, it is because we don’t get what “blessing” is.
 Blessing is not a commodity God tosses our way from a distance.
 It is not a payout.
 Blessing is always God giving Himself.
 Giving His presence.
 Giving His promise.
 Giving His future.
 There is no greater blessing possible than communion with God.
-The very thing for which we were made.
-Life itself.
-God’s blessing is always in the direction of communion with Him.
+This is the very thing for which we were made.
+This is life itself.
+God’s blessing always leads us into communion with Him.
 It is never anything else.
 Never.

 It is not good health, a better financial position, a more dependable automobile, a parking spot up front, and most of the things we ask Him to bless us with.
-If God’s goal were merely “give Jacob benefits,” He could have done that remotely.
-But covenant blessing—God’s only kind of blessing—is God binding Jacob to Himself in the places where he was most broken so that there could then be real, true communion.
-Blessing is communion.
-And communion requires presence, not distance.
-And the presence of God exposes what distance lets us keep intact.
+If God’s goal was just to give Jacob perks, He could have done it from afar.
+But covenant blessing—God’s only kind of blessing—is God binding Jacob to Himself in his most broken places, so real communion can happen.
+Blessing is communion, and communion requires presence, not distance.
+God’s presence exposes what distance lets us hide.

-God comes close enough to struggle with us because of what it is He is healing; God is healing our will, not merely correcting our behavior.
-Jacob’s deepest problem isn’t a few bad choices he made, for which a little commodity called “grace” would be sufficient.
+God comes close enough to wrestle with us because of what it is He is healing; God is healing our will, not merely correcting our behavior.
+Jacob’s real problem isn’t a few bad choices he made, for which a little commodity called “grace” would be sufficient.

 Autonomy is the fundamental human sin that started in the garden.
-It is the claim that we can live independent of communion with God, the source of all life.
-All steps in the direction of autonomy, then, by definition, are steps back toward the nonthingness out of which we were created.
-To heal that, God doesn’t hand Jacob a lesson.
-God meets Jacob’s will as it actually is—striving, grasping, resisting—and wrestles with it until it is re-formed.
-Until Jacob is wrestled out of autonomy and back in the direction of communion.
+It is the claim that we can live apart from communion with God, the source of all life.
+Every step toward autonomy, then, by definition, is a step back toward the nothingness out of which we were created.
+To heal this, God does not hand Jacob a lesson.
+God meets Jacob’s will as it actually is—striving, grasping, resisting—and wrestles with it until it is re-formed—until Jacob is drawn out of autonomy and back toward communion.

-God could crush Jacob instantly.
+God could have crushed Jacob in an instant.
 But God desires communion, not coercion.
 Coercion is not blessing.
-If God simply overwhelms him, Jacob doesn’t come to recognition, surrender, truth, or trust.
-And that wouldn’t bring Jacon an inch closer to communion.
-He’d just be flattened.
-So the very struggle itself—the real physical struggle Jacob enters with God Himself—is itself mercy.
-It is mercy because in it God is close enough to be resisted without annihilating the resister.
-God is not relating to Jacob as an enemy to be eliminated, but as a covenant partner to be transformed.
-And that’s the difference between domination and transformation.
+If God simply overpowered Jacob, there would be no recognition, surrender, or trust—just defeat.
+The struggle itself is mercy, because God comes close enough to be resisted without destroying the one who resists.
+God relates to Jacob not as an enemy to be eliminated, but as a covenant partner to be transformed.
+That is the difference between domination and transformation.

-God truly draws near to Jacob, not as some abstract declaration of who He is, not as advice, but as personal presence.
+God truly draws near to Jacob, not through some abstract declaration of who He is, not as advice, but as personal presence.
+He comes in a way Jacob can bear.
 He draws near in accommodated form.
 He does not cease to be God, but He relates to Jacob in a way Jacob can actually endure.
-He lets Jacob’s resistance come out into the open.
-He lets Jacob strive, cling, expose himself, and finally be renamed.
-In other words, God’s nearness does not flatten Jacob into nothingness; it creates the space in which Jacob can be unmasked and changed.
+God lets Jacob’s resistance surface, lets him strive, cling, expose himself, and finally be renamed.
+God’s nearness does not erase Jacob; it creates space for him to be unmasked and transformed.

 When something is hidden, it can’t be healed.
-So Jacob’s resistance is brought into the light.
-In wrestling, Jacob’s truest posture—the one demonstrated across his whole life up till that moment—comes out: striving, bargaining, clinging.
-The turning point is not that Jacob “wins,” but that his grasp is transformed.
+So Jacob’s resistance is dragged into the light.
+In wrestling, his lifelong posture emerges: striving, bargaining, clinging.
+The turning point is not Jacob’s victory, but the transformation of his grasp.
 He stops scheming for blessing and starts pleading for it.
-“I will not let you go unless you bless me” is, finally, Jacob meeting God as God, not as a system he can manipulate.
-It is the acknowledgment that blessing comes from God alone, and that it is communion with Him.
+“I will not let you go unless you bless me” is Jacob finally meeting God as God, not as a system to manipulate.
+It is the acknowledgment that blessing comes from God alone and that blessing is communion with Him.

-Jacob is blessed with a new name that can only come after the unmasking.
-The narrative hinges on identity: “What is your name?”
-“Jacob (the supplanter).”
+Jacob receives a new name, but only after being unmasked.
+The story hinges on identity: “What is your name?”
+“Jacob (the supplanter, the overreacher, the schemer).”
 The struggle leads to truth-telling, then naming, then re-naming.
-That sequence isn’t arbitrary.
-We can’t be renamed while still hiding behind the old self.
-We cannot autonomously self-identify our way into greater communion.
-Every step to self-identify leads in the opposite direction.
+This order matters.
+We can’t be renamed while hiding behind the old self.
+We cannot self-identify our way into communion.
+Every step toward autonomy leads us away.

-So, God comes close enough to bless, and because Jacob is Jacob, that closeness is struggle.
+God comes close enough to bless, and for Jacob, that closeness means struggle.
 It’s a real wrestling match.
-The struggle isn’t a technique God enjoys; it’s what God’s grace feels like when it meets our autonomy and refuses to let our autonomy lead us into nonexistence.
+It is not a technique God enjoys; it is what grace feels like when it collides with our autonomy and refuses to let us slip into nothingness.
 God stays in the struggle to the end so that Jacob can learn who he is dealing with and what kind of man he really is.

 God does what grace always does.
 He wrestles us.
 He blesses us.
 He transforms us.
 He renames us.
 Not eradication, transformation.
 Not annihilation, communion.